-Regardless of whether or not there are any, the financial institution must identify one control person.
+Regardless of whether or not there are any, the financial institution must identify at least one control person.
 In cases where an individual owns 25% or more of the legal entity, and also meets the definition for control, that same individual could be identified as a beneficial owner under both prongs.
-A financial institution is entitled to rely on customer representations to determine the party with effective control.